-Best Places to buy cheap shared proxy IPs
+Best places to buy cheap shared proxy IPs

-Besides the cheap proxy providers presented above, we also contacted some providers and ask them to create discount coupon codes.
+Besides the cheap proxy providers presented above, we also contacted some other providers and ask them to create discount coupon codes.
 So if you are looking for buying cheap proxies, here’s a list of discount codes you can use to get them even cheaper.

 3 Key Features of Shared Proxies

-- Price - Shared proxies are cheap because, as it was mentioned on point (1), you will split the IP cost with other proxy users, so you can expect to get cheaper prices for shared proxies.
+- Price – Shared proxies are cheap because, as it was mentioned on point (1), you will split the IP cost with other users, so you can expect to get cheaper prices for shared proxies.

 - Monthly randomize – Most shared packages are used on projects where “IP-burnout” is a common recurrence, hence, you need to make sure that the provider offers monthly randomization of your IPs.
 In other words, it allows you to request fresh IPs for your proxies.
 Even if you don’t use this feature, it’s best to have it at your disposal.